nokome/ubuntu-bits/optimus-triple-monitor.md

 xrandr --addmode VIRTUAL $modename

 # Configure screen size and placements
-# Note that on the XPS L502X, HDMI1 is actually the DisplayPort output and
+# Note that on the Dell XPS L502X, HDMI1 is actually the DisplayPort output and
 # VIRTUAL is the HDMI output
 xrandr --output LVDS1 --auto \
        --output HDMI1 --mode 1920x1080 --left-of LVDS1 \